v-viksur/architecture-center/docs/microservices/gateway.md

 # Implement an API gateway for microservices

+When there are many backend services, how does a client know where they're located and how to reach them?
+What happens when new services are created, or an existing service is modified?

 An API gateway sits between clients and services, routing requests from clients to the right services.
-It may also perform various cross-cutting tasks such as monitoring, authentication, and SSL termination.
-This section describes some of reasons to use an API gateway, and considerations for implementing one.
+Gateways can also perform various cross-cutting tasks such as authentication, SSL termination, and rate limiting, that would otherwise need to be implemented inside each public-facing microservice.

 ![](./images/gateway.png)